 We’d been wondering how to tackle the issue for some time; we wanted to find a way to reduce our negative impact on destinations in Asia that we love to experience the best of, but we also needed to ensure that we and our clients have access to safe drinking water at all times during trips.
 Then we came across UK company, Water-to-Go, who have created a reusable bottle with a difference.
 It contains a filter that eliminates more than 99.9% of microbiological contaminants, so it can be filled and re-filled with water from any non-saltwater source.

 We decided to trial these bottles by using them ourselves on our trips abroad and by offering them to a selection of our clients.
 We sent complimentary Water-to-Go bottles to 112 clients travelling to Sri Lanka or Borneo in August and September.
 In addition, ETG staff took the bottles on their work trips and holidays during that time.
-On a two-week holiday each person could easily consume 28 single use, plastic bottles of water.
-We estimate therefore that this trial had the potential to reduce plastic waste to the tune of over 3,000 bottles!
+On a two-week holiday each person could easily consume 42 single use, plastic bottles of water.
+We estimate therefore that this trial had the potential to reduce plastic waste to the tune of around 5,000 bottles!

 Now that all our ‘triallists’ are back from their ETG travels we are in the process of evaluating the trial.
 We’re collating feedback from staff, clients, our ETG office in Sri Lanka and our in-country partner in Borneo.
 There were definitely some issues with leaking bottles which questions whether the Water2Go product itself is the right one for us, but notwithstanding this the response, particularly to the idea of taking action in some way, has been positive.
 We were delighted to receive this email for example, from two of clients, Rachael and Frances, who travelled round Borneo in August: